NehaK275/Linux_Assignment/README.md

 ### 46.How port forwarding works?
 Port forwarding is an application of network address translation (NAT) that redirects a communication request from one address and port number combination to another while the packets are traversing a network gateway, such as a router or firewall.
 It is a mechanism in ssh for tunnelling application port from client machine to a server machine or vice-versa.
-Local port-forwarding: connection from ssh client are forwarded through the ssh server to a destination server.
+`Local port-forwarding` connection from ssh client are forwarded through the ssh server to a destination server.
-Remote port-forwarding: connection from ssh server are forwarded through the ssh client to a destination server.
+`Remote port-forwarding` connection from ssh server are forwarded through the ssh client to a destination server.

+`ssh -L local_port:destination_server_ip:remote_port ssh_server_hostname`

 ### 47.How can we connect without IP to AWS instance?
-we can connect without IP to AWS instance by using following steps:
-1. In the navigation pane, choose Instances.
-2. Select your instance, and choose Actions, Networking, Manage IP addresses.
-3. Expand the network interface.
-Under IPv6 addresses, choose Assign new IP address.
-4. Choose Save.
+We will add the public IP of master & slave instances with in host file of local system.
+Then we can connect with the instances using ssh keyword.
+`ssh -i "AWS-Key-Jenkins.pem: ubuntu@master`

 ### 48.What is an ssh agent?
-ssh-agent is a program to hold private keys used for public key authentication.
+`ssh-agent` is a key manager of SSH.It is a program to hold private keys used for public key authentication.
 Through use of environment variables the agent can be located and automatically used for authentication when logging in to other machines using ssh(1).

 ### 49.Create a unit file for any application.